brains-on-code/conducting-and-analyzing-human-studies/README.md

 In the sense of transparent and replicable science, we are doing our best to provide all necessary information on this Web site.
 Please contact us if you run into any troubles!

+# Literature Review

+A list of all reviewed studies with our assessment comments and explanations is provided in `literature_review.csv`.